elk-audio/elk-docs/sushi/sushi_overview.rst

 have multiple stereo outputs, **each with their own individual gain and panning controls**, which in turn can be routed to any audio output.
 Useful for multi bus plugins.
-Sushi also features aux sends and corresponding return tracks for effects processing.
+Sushi also features aux sends and corresponding return plugins for effects processing.

 In addition, Sushi allows adding pre and post tracks, each with as many channels as there are audio inputs and outputs in sushi.
 They can be used